webchick/webchick.tech/clsxpdoga000109jw5smqbtey.md

 1. **You have an *alignment* problem:** Your goals/expectations are not in step with your coworkers' and/or your organization's.

-2. **You have a *motivation* problem:** You are trying to get people to care about the things you care about, but they don't; they care about *other* things.
+2. **You have a *motivation* problem:** You are trying to get people to care about the things you care about, but they don't; they care about things *they* care about!

 3. **You have a *buddy system* problem:** You've been stuck working in a silo and don't have cross-functional colleagues who can speak to what you do.